AdobeDocs/experience-platform.en/help/tutorials/configure-profile.md

 ## Real-time Customer Profile API

 The Real-time Customer Profile API includes multiple endpoints.
 Profile allows you to consolidate disparate customer data from multiple channels, such as online, offline, CRM, and third party data, into a unified view offering an actionable, timestamped account of every customer interaction.
+Please read the [Real-time Customer Profile API overview](../profile/api/overview.md) for more information on each of the available endpoints and their use cases.

 **The following API developer guides are available:**
 - [Computed attributes (alpha) ](../profile/api/computed-attributes.md) - Learn about the use cases for computed attributes as well as, how to configure, access, update, and delete a computed attribute.